 A well-known sports nutrition aid, namely for the skin-tingling sensation associated with it, Beta-Alanine replenishes levels of carnosine, a dipeptide molecule, in muscle tissue, namely fast-twitch fibers for increased strength and power during high-intensity exercise.
 Consistently loading and maintaining, carnosine benefits performance and recuperation by:

 - Delaying onset fatigue and failure

 - Inhibiting advanced glycation end-products (AGEs)

-- Buffering the impact of muscle-damaging acids
+- Buffering the impact of damaging acids

 Best Pre-Workout Beta-Alanine: CarnoSyn®

 - CarnoSyn® is the only beta-alanine with NDI (New Dietary Ingredient) status

 #3) L-Citrulline + L-Glutathione

 L-Citrulline is an amino acid that, once absorbed, converts in the body to L-arginine, a nitric oxide (N.O.) booster that enhances muscular circulation, strength, and growth.
 In other words, L-citrulline works as your go-to pre-workout “muscle pump” booster and will help with mind-muscle connection.

 Additionally, L-Glutathione is an antioxidant enzyme that, when paired with L-citrulline, benefits performance in a few ways.
 Combined, L-citrulline + L-glutathione work by: